Yamanaka factors reprogram cells into induced pluripotent stem cells (iPSCs), similar to embryonic stem cells.

 in this case, doxycycline.

-To avoid niche-wide effects, the researchers also conducted experiments with NSCs cultured in vitro.
+To avoid niche-wide effects, the researchers also conducted experiments with cultured NSCs in vitro.

-Treatment of NSCs with OSKM increased the proportion of neuroblasts in their progeny,
+Treating NSCs with OSKM increased the proportion of neuroblasts in their progeny,

 However, it is neurons, not neuroblast precursors, that we are ultimately interested in.